 Note: Since there are no physical buttons on the TV, the only way to operate it is the remote.

 The Picture quality of our 43-inch Kodak CA PRO 43 review unit was quite impressive at 4K (3,840 X 2,160) resolution of course as compared to the FULL HD smart TVs from other brands available at this price.
 With a high brightness level of 450 nits (enough to watch TV in bright light rooms) and vibrant color production, the images appeared on the display more lively.
 The support of 60 Hz ensures that users can easily play and enjoy games over it.
-However, to make things better the company has introduced MEMC Technology (Motion Estimation, Motion Compensation) that adds extra frames to reduce the lags that appears in the fast pace gaming and action scenes.
-Although it is fine and works well, the gamers may face often motion blue in a few games.
+However, to make things better the company has introduced MEMC Technology (Motion Estimation, Motion Compensation) that adds extra frames to reduce the lags that appear in the fast-paced gaming and action scenes.
+Although it is fine and works well, gamers may face often motion blue in a few games.
 Also, there is no ALLM support which may disappoint high-end gamers.

 To get the best quality outcome we have to use either 4K / 1080p content because at 720p the quality will not be the sharpest one.

-For standard TV channels via DTH where the channels are still in SD or 720, the upscaling doesn’t make any great difference and quality will not be up to the mark at all, however, if you are buying this TV then we recommend going for High Definition channels… Overall, the 4K HDR content on YouTube or via USB disk brings life to the Kodak screen.
+For standard TV channels via DTH where the channels are still in SD or 720, the upscaling doesn’t make any great difference and quality will not be up to the mark at all, however, if you are buying this TV then we recommend going for high-definition channels… Overall, the 4K HDR content on YouTube or via USB disk brings life to the Kodak screen.
 We didn’t find any jerks or noise while playing 4K videos.

 Kodak 43CAPRO5022 Interface